-If you take DeLong’s word for it, you would think that the only policy risk that concerns hedge fund managers is a return to full employment.
+If you take DeLong’s word for it, you would think the only risk that hedge fund managers fear is a return to full employment.
 He suggests that these managers criticize existing policy only because they’ve made bad bets that are losing money, while they naively expect the Fed’s “political masters” to bail them out.

 Now, I can’t claim to speak for hedge fund managers as a class any more than DeLong can.
 But I do read and listen to what many of them have to say, including the three “Bernanke-haters” cited by DeLong in a later post: Stanley Druckenmiller (of Quantum Fund and Duquesne Capital fame and now retired), Kyle Bass (Hayman Capital) and Paul Singer (Elliot Capital).
 Many other managers have also questioned Fed policies, as have a whole bunch of folks in the traditional asset management space, such as Jeremy Grantham and Bill Gross.

-Are these professional investors really just concerned about a return to full employment?
+Do these professional investors really fear a return to full employment?
 Are they just protecting their positions?
 Were they bamboozled by the Treasury market rally?

 Well, these claims are irresponsible, at best, and blatantly false in the case of the managers he singles out.
 And since DeLong chooses to flout the truth, I’ll take a stab here at a more balanced summary of the pros and cons of the Fed’s current policies.
 I’ll try to capture the discussion that’s occurring within the investment community that DeLong ridicules.